ComputationalBiomechanicsLab/systems/README.md

 ### Quickstart (Windows)

-This assumes you already went through the walthrough and just want a tl;dr.
+This assumes you already went through the extensive walthrough below and just want to reconnect:

 - Open windows terminal
 - Run `ssh -L 59000:localhost:<your vpn port> username@cbl1`